 Shorter days cast a moody shadow all over Iceland in the winter.
 Because the sun never quite gets all the way up, it performs a wobbly loop around Iceland with creeping shadows and blue hues across the landscape.
 I caught a slow motion sunset in Vik that painted the horizon line pink and a slow motion sunrise in Hali that lit the mountains with a nuclear morning glow.

 4 Things to Do in Iceland in the Winter (that are better than in the Summer)

-I abandoned my reluctant husband and booked my solo Iceland winter trip because there are several things to do in Iceland in the winter that you just can’t do in the summer.
-It was go in the winter, or don’t experience them at all.
-And so I went.
+There are some pretty cool (and cold) things to do in Iceland in the winter that you just can’t do in the summer.
+So, go in the winter, or don’t experience them at all.

 Northern Lights in Iceland